 The Titanic is sinking, but the band keeps playing, and the singers keep singing.
 Warnings have been issued of the impending danger and devastation.
 The ark is being built, but people are going about their business with great indifference and unbelief.

 When people are about to drown and die, you don't plan parties.
 You don't entertain the masses.
-You don't need to hear monotone voices telling you everything is all right.
+You don't need to hear monotone voices telling you everything is alright.
 That's cruel.
 It's like telling a lost sinner on his deathbed that everything's going to be all right when he's about to split hell wide open.

 It's telling church goers that homosexuality is all right—that eventually everyone goes to heaven—that there is no hell.
 It's dumbing down on the vital necessity of the baptism of the Holy Spirit and the power of God.
 It's remaining silent about controversial issues that affect the church and laws and legislation being passed to rob us of more of our liberties.
 How can we keep silent during such an onslaught of evil on the church and our nation?
 Cultural conditions have been changing for a number of years now, and with it the rules have also changed.